 like seeds in a dry gourd.

-These changes are an iron maiden
+These changes are the spikes of an

-that pierces the soul, bleeds away
+iron maiden, that pierce the soul,

-any hope we have of being ourselves
+bleeds away any hope we have

-that we are something we are not.
+wants us to be something we are not.

 Ignores us when we speak out —